Life Insurance with Claudication.

 - Pain or discomfort in one’s lower extremities including ones: feet, calves, thigh, hips and/or rear end.

 - Development of skin ulcers.

-There are some medications that can be used to help individuals reduce the pain that they suffer from as a result of their condition as well as help dilate the affected blood vessel which may be causing this condition to occur.
+Some medications can be used to help individuals reduce the pain they suffer from as a result of their condition and help dilate the affected blood vessel, which may cause this condition to occur.
 Which is why an individual’s prognosis will usually be favorable provided they are properly treating their condition.

 That said however…

-For those who either don’t have the means to properly treat their condition or choose to ignore their situation, what you’ll generally find is that about ¼ of patients will worsen over time which is why most life insurance companies are going to want to know how “well” you are “managing” your condition prior to them making any kind of definitive decision about your life insurance application.
+For those who either don’t have the means to treat their condition or choose to ignore their situation properly, what you’ll generally find is that about ¼ of patients will worsen over time which is why most life insurance companies are going to want to know how “well” you are “managing” your condition before them making any definitive decision about your life insurance application.